Cluny Abbey: Arts

 The fast-growing community at Cluny required buildings on a large scale.
 The examples at Cluny profoundly affected architectural practice in Western Europe from the tenth through the twelfth centuries.
 The three successive churches are conventionally called Cluny I, II and III.
 The construction of Cluny II, ca. 955–981, begun after the destructive Hungarian raids of 953, led the tendency for Burgundian churches to be stone-vaulted.

+Cluny III

-In building the third and final church at Cluny, the monastery constructed what was to remain the largest building in Europe until the 16th century when the new St. Peter's in Rome was rebuilt.
+In 1088, Abbot Hugh of Semur (1024 – 1109, abbot since 1049) started the construction of the third and final church at Cluny, which was to become the largest church building in Europe and remained so until the 16th century, when in Rome the Paleochristian St. Peter's Basilica was replaced by the present church.
+Hézelon de Liège was called to act as architect for the new church in 1088.

 The building campaign was financed by the annual census established by Ferdinand I of León, ruler of a united León-Castile, some time between 1053 and 1065.
 (Alfonso VI re-established it in 1077, and confirmed it in 1090.)
 Ferdinand fixed the sum at 1,000 golden aurei, an amount which Alfonso VI doubled in 1090.
 This was the biggest annuity that the Order ever received from king or layman, and it was never surpassed.
 Henry I of England's annual grant from 1131 of 100 marks of silver, not gold, seemed little by comparison.
 The Alfonsine census enabled Abbot Hugh (who died in 1109) to undertake construction of the huge third abbey church.
 When payments in aurei later lapsed, the Cluniac order suffered a financial crisis that crippled them during the abbacies of Pons of Melgueil (1109–1125) and Peter the Venerable (1122–1156).
 The Spanish wealth donated to Cluny publicized the rise of the Spanish Christians, and drew central Spain for the first time into the larger European orbit.

 Library

 The Cluny library was one of the richest and most important in France and Europe.
 It was a storehouse of numerous very valuable manuscripts.
 During the religious conflicts of 1562, the Huguenots sacked the abbey, destroying or dispersing many of the manuscripts.
 Of those that were left, some were burned in 1790 by a rioting mob during the French Revolution.
 Others still were stored away in the Cluny town hall.

 The French Government worked to relocate such treasures, including those that ended up in private hands.
 They are now held by the Bibliothèque nationale de France at Paris.
-The British Museum holds some sixty or so charters originating from Cluny.
+The British Museum holds some sixty charters originating from Cluny.